Ph-IRES/workshop_data-analysis/statistics/mixed_models/fixed_models_binom.md

-# TESTING HYPOTHESES WITH FIXED and MIXED MODELS
+# TESTING HYPOTHESES WITH FIXED MODELS

 Is there an effect of fishing pressure on the size at which females transition to males in a reef associated fish?
 This is an example of running a fixed effects model with glm.
 The data has a binomial response variable, a categorical fixed effect, and a continuous fixed effect.